jwmi/BayesianMixtures.jl/README.md

 For all models, inference is performed using the Jain-Neal split-merge samplers, including both conjugate and non-conjugate cases (Jain and Neal, 2004, 2007).
 For MFMs, this is done using the results of Miller and Harrison (2015).

 Please cite the following publication if you use this package in your research:
 > J. W. Miller and M. T. Harrison.
-Mixture models with a prior on the number of components. *arXiv preprint*, http://arxiv.org/abs/1502.06241, 2015.
+Mixture models with a prior on the number of components.
+Journal of the American Statistical Association, 2017.
+(In press) http://arxiv.org/abs/1502.06241.

 ## Installation